clipperhouse/netlify/content/blog/static-active-hosting.md

 ### Proxying

-There is a third option for keeping all your apps under one domain.
-Netlify offers [proxying](https://www.netlify.com/docs/redirects/#proxying) of paths to URLs.
+There is a third option for keeping all your apps under one domain: Netlify offers [proxying](https://www.netlify.com/docs/redirects/#proxying) of paths to URLs.

 So if I want the Jargon API above to “live” on clipperhouse.com, I could proxy the `clipperhouse.com/jargon` path to the `jargon-demo.appspot.com` host.